Kobeee4/FC-Language-Written-In-C/README.md

 # FCL (FuseCore Language) - written in C

 A small but real programming language implementation written in C. This repository contains a working lexer, parser, interpreter, and a set of native modules, including AI and neural-network helpers.
-The project is maintained solo by the author, who develops primarily from a mobile device.
+The project is maintained solo by the author, who develops primarily from a mobile device. with a little help from claude code

 Author: Kobeee4 (solo mobile developer)